MicrosoftDocs/azure-dev-docs/articles/terraform/store-state-in-azure-storage.md

 Terraform state is used to reconcile deployed resources with Terraform configurations.
 State allows Terraform to know what Azure resources to add, update, or delete.

-By default, Terraform state is stored which isn't ideal for the following reasons:
+By default, Terraform state is stored ***there appears to be a missing word or phrase here*** which isn't ideal for the following reasons:

 - Local state doesn't work well in a team or collaborative environment.
 - Terraform state can include sensitive information.